In Search for an Optimal Authenticated Byzantine Agreement: Introduction

-The first challenge in combining both parts is to make sure that parties do not move to the more expensive asynchronous part (fallback) unless necessary for termination, while not paying more than $O(ft+t)$ in synchronous runs.
+The combination of our synchronous part with the asynchronous fallback introduces two main challenges.
+The first challenge is to design a mechanism that (1) makes sure parties do not move to the fallback unless necessary for termination, and (2) has $O(ft+t)$ communication complexity in synchronous runs.
 The difficulty here is twofold: first, parties cannot always distinguish between synchronous and asynchronous runs.
-Second, they cannot distinguish between honest parties that complain that they did not decide (due to asynchrony) in the first part and byzantine parties that complain because they wish to increase the communication cost by moving to the asynchronous fallback.
-To deal with this challenge, we implement a \emph{Help\&tryHalting} procedure in which parties try to avoid the fallback part by helping complaining parties learn the decision value and move to the fallback only when the number of complaints indicates that the run is not synchronous.
-This way, each byzantine party in a synchronous run cannot increase the communication cost by more than $O(n) = O(t)$, where $n$ is the total number of parties.
+Second, they cannot distinguish between honest parties that complain that they did not decide (due to asynchrony) in the first part and Byzantine parties that complain because they wish to increase the communication cost by moving to the asynchronous fallback.
+To deal with this challenge, we implement a \emph{Help\&tryHalting} procedure.
+In a nutshell, parties try to avoid the fallback part by helping complaining parties learn the decision value and move to the fallback only when the number of complaints indicates that the run is not synchronous.
+This way, each Byzantine party in a synchronous run cannot increase the communication cost by more than $O(n) = O(t)$, where $n$ is the total number of parties.

-The second challenge in the optimistic protocol is to combine both parts in a way that guarantees safely.
+The second challenge in the optimistic protocol is to combine both parts in a way that guarantees safety.
 That is, since some parties may decide in the synchronous part and others in the asynchronous fallback, we need to make sure they decide on the same value.
 To this end, we use the \emph{leader-based view (LBV)} abstraction, defined in~\cite{ace}, as a building block for both parts.
 The LBV abstraction captures a single view in a view-by-view agreement protocol such that one of its important properties is that a sequential composition of them preserves safety.
 For optimal communication cost, we adopt techniques from~\cite{hotstuff} and~\cite{VABA} to implement the LBV abstraction with an asymptotically linear cost $(O(n))$.